wyatt-johnson-git/ACSL/Secure Small Business Network/README.md

 # Secure Small Business Network

-Our goal is to build a model small business network that offers better security that what most are using, at an affordable price point and with good usability.
+Our goal is to build a model small-business network that offers better security than most, at an affordable price point (~$2000 USD) and with good usability.
 Then, make it available to the community so that better security is easily obtainable.
-This is largely done by leveraging open source projects and adding in the missing bits.
+This is largely done by leveraging open-source projects and then adding in the missing bits.

 The key elements of the Secure Small Business Network are: